Ingvar Kamprad: Personal life

 Kamprad and his first wife Kerstin Wadling adopted a daughter, Annika in 1958.
 Wadling and Kamprad divorced in 1961 with Annika living with her mother.

 In the 1960s, Kamprad married his second wife, Margaretha Kamprad-Stennert (1938–2011), whom he met when she was twenty years old.
 They had three sons: Peter, Jonas and Mathias.

-He lived in Épalinges, Switzerland, from 1976 to 2014.
-Kamprad moved back to Småland in Sweden in March 2014 after nearly forty years away.
+Kamprad lived with his family in Épalinges in Canton Vaud in Switzerland, from 1976 to 2014.
+He moved back to Småland in Sweden in March 2014, following his wife's passing.

 While working with furniture manufacturers in Poland earlier in his career, Kamprad became an alcoholic.
 In 2004, he said that his drinking was under control, and according to The New York Times, Kamprad "controlled it by drying out three times a year".

 According to a 2006 interview, Kamprad was then driving a 1993 Volvo 240, flew economy class, and encouraged IKEA employees to use both sides of a page when writing or printing.
 He reportedly recycled tea bags and was known to keep the salt and pepper packets in restaurants.
-Kamprad had also been known to visit IKEA for a "cheap meal", and was known for his frugal behaviour; purchasing wrapping paper and presents in post-Christmas sales.
-The company he created is still known for the attention it gives to cost control, operational details and continuous product development; allowing it to lower its prices by an average of 2–3% over the decade to 2010, while continuing its global expansion.
+Kamprad had also been known to visit IKEA for a "cheap meal", and had a reputation for frugal behaviour; purchasing wrapping paper and presents in post-Christmas sales.
+The company he founded is still known for the attention it gives to cost-control, operational details and continuous product development; this focus allowed it to lower its prices by an average of 2–3% over the decade to 2010 while continuing its global expansion.
 Kamprad explains his social philosophy in his Testament of a Furniture Dealer: "It is not only for cost reasons that we avoid the luxury hotels.
 We don't need flashy cars, impressive titles, uniforms or other status symbols.
 We rely on our strength and our will!"
-Kamprad owned a villa in Switzerland, a large country estate in Sweden and a vineyard in Provence, France.
-Kamprad drove a Porsche for several years.
+Kamprad owned a villa in Switzerland, a large country-estate in Sweden and a vineyard in Provence, France.
+He drove a Porsche for several years.